-now indentinie should be spent on nome learning:

-10-15 minutes daily reading and

-Year 1/2 discussing a book.

-5 minutes recognising and spelling high

-This is only a guide. frequency words, approximately three

-It is better to do a little and often. times a week.

-Learning together should be fun - if it 5 minutes learning and practicing number

-stops being fun, stop or try a different bonds and times tables (Y2),

-activity. approximately three times a week.

-Please ask the class teacher if you need A maximum of 10 minutes looking at the

-any help. topic linked websites each week.
+10-15 minutes daily reading and discussing Year 1/2 a book.
+5 minutes recognising and spelling high This is only a guide. frequency words, approximately three times It is better to do a little and often. a week.
+Learning together should be fun - if it stops 5 minutes learning and practicing number being fun, stop or try a different activity. bonds and times tables (Y2), approximately Please ask the class teacher if you need three times a week. any help.
+A maximum of 10 minutes looking at the topic linked websites each week.

-The creative topic task may take longer
+The creative topic task may take longer and

-and we recommend that this be spread
+we recommend that this be spread over

-over several weeks.
+several weeks.